unimi-dse/63dea3d1/README.md

 ## Extracting Data

-###### Since we do not need all the variables, 3 variables are extracted with the aim of cleansing the data; to visualise the extracted dataframe please use the function:
+###### Since we do not need all the variables, 3 variables are extracted filtered by "Taekwondo" with the aim of cleansing the data; to visualise the extracted dataframe please use the function:

 ##### medals_table()